 - Using a device to shield theft detectors

-Another common misconception is that you have to actually leave the store before it’s deemed shoplifting.
+Another common misconception is that you must leave the store before it’s deemed shoplifting.
 This is false.
-Many state policies qualify the intent to steal as shoplifting and concealing an item is enough intent.
+Many state policies qualify the intent to steal as shoplifting, and concealing an item is enough intent.

 What Rights Do Stores Have Over Shoplifters?

-Stores in most states are allowed and protected by a certain extent to detain a person if they have probable cause to suspect that they are concealing goods with plans to leave without paying.
-Probable cause must go beyond suspicion and the person may only be held for a limited amount of time.
-There is a sensitive limit to this amount of time and also to the manner in which the supposed shoplifter is approached.
+Stores in most states are allowed and protected to a certain extent to detain a person if they have probable cause to suspect that they are concealing goods with plans to leave without paying.
+Probable cause must go beyond suspicion, and the person may only be held for a limited time.
+There is a sensitive limit to this time and how the supposed shoplifter is approached.
 All of these factors are taken into consideration on a case-by-case basis.